Guide to develop a catalog in RDMO

 Empty Project Page

 The Page on the left shows the Question about the funding body, and the Page on the right allows users to create different tabs (one for each dataset).
-For information about the creator(s) of the dataset(s), different creators can be added using the green button.
+For information about the creator(s) of the dataset(s), different creators can be added using the button below the last creator.

 Initial setup